 Since they entered our world around the middle of the 20th century, the application of mechatronics has enhanced our lives with functionality based on the integration of electronics, control systems and electric drives.
 This book deals with the special class of mechatronics that has enabled the exceptional levels of accuracy and speed of high-tech equipment applied in the semiconductor industry, realising the continuous shrink in detailing of micro-electronics and MEMS.
 As well as the more frequently presented standard subjects of dynamics, motion control, electronics and electromechanics, this book includes an overview of systems engineering, optics and precision measurement systems, in an attempt to establish a connection between these fields under one umbrella.

-The book that you are reading now distinguishes itself from other books in several ways.
-First of all it is written as a balancing act between both the industrial and the academic background of the authors.
-The industrial part is based on extensive experience in designing the most sophisticated motion systems presently available, the stages of wafer scanners that are used in the semiconductor industry.
-The academic part is based on advanced research on ultra precision metrology equipment with fast Scanning-Probe Microscopy and optical measurements with sub-nanometre accuracy.
-Closely related to the industrial background is the focus on high precision positioning at very high velocity and acceleration levels.
-With this focus, the book does not include other important applications like robotics and vehicle mechatronics.
-All presented material is focused on obtaining a maximum of control of all dynamic aspects of a motion system.
-This is the reason for the term “High Performance” in the title.
+This book distinguishes itself from other books in several ways.
+First of all it is a combination of an industrial reference book and a university textbook, due to the mixed industrial and academic background of the authors.
+The industrial reference book part is based on extensive experience in designing the most sophisticated motion systems presently available, the stages of wafer scanners, which are used in the semiconductor industry.
+The academic part is based on advanced research on precision motion systems, including ultra precision metrology equipment with fast Scanning-Probe Microscopy and optical measurement systems with sub-nanometre accuracy.
+Closely related to the industrial background is the focus on high-precision positioning at very high velocity and acceleration levels.
+With this focus, the book does not include examples from other important application areas like robotics, machining centres and vehicle mechatronics, though the theory is also valid for those applications.
+All presented material is aimed at obtaining a maximum of control of all dynamic aspects of a motion system, which is the reason for the term “High Performance” in the title.

-A second reason for writing this book next to all others is the observation, when teaching engineering at the university, that most students are rather well trained in applying mathematical rules but too often fail to understand the full potential of these mathematics in real mechanical designs.
-The need for the education of real engineers with both theoretical and practical skills, combined with a healthy critical attitude to the outcome of computer simulations, became a guiding motive to finish the tedious job of writing.
+Another, more teaching related reason for writing this book next to all other books in the field is based on the observation that most students at the university are rather well trained in applying mathematical rules for solving purely mathematical problems, while they often have more difficulties in the application of these mathematics in the modelling of real mechatronic designs.
+The industrial need for well educated real engineers with both theoretical and practical skills, combined with a healthy critical attitude to the outcome of computer simulations, became a guiding motive to finish the tedious job of writing.
 The capability to swiftly switch between model and reality is one of the most important skills of a real multidisciplinary designer.
 This capability helps to quickly predict the approximate system behaviour in the concept phase of a design, where intuition and small calculations on the backside of an envelope are often more valuable than computer based detailed calculations by means of sophisticated modelling software.
 It is certainly true that these software tools are indispensable for further detailing and optimisation in the later phase of a design project but more attention is needed for basic engineering expert-knowledge to cover the concept-design phase where the most important design decisions are taken.

 In view of these main motivations to write this book, it was also decided to focus uniquely on the hardware part of mechatronic systems.
 This means that the important field of embedded software is not presented even though software often serves as the actual implementation platform for modern control systems.
 The reason for this exclusion is the intended focus of this book on the prime functionality of a mechatronic system, without the interfaces to other systems and human operators.
 The logical sequence algorithm of the controller, together with the sampling delay, is more important for this prime functionality than the way how this algorithm is described in C-code.

-When writing a book on mechatronics, the broad range of contributing disciplines forces a limitation on the theoretical depth to which the theory on each of these disciplines can be treated.
-Where necessary for the explanation of certain effects the presented material goes somewhat deeper, but most subjects are treated in such a way that an overall understanding is obtained that is based on first principles rather than on specialised in depth knowledge of all details.
+When writing a book on mechatronics, the broad range of contributing disciplines forces a limitation in the depth to which the theory on each of these disciplines can be treated.
+Where necessary for the explanation of certain effects the presented material goes deeper, but other subjects are treated in such a way that an overall understanding is obtained without specialised in depth knowledge of all details.

-Like the work of a mechatronic engineer as system designer in a team of specialists, this book is aimed to be rather a binding factor to the related specialised books than one that makes these redundant.
+Like the work of a mechatronic engineer as system designer in a team of specialists, this book is aimed to be a binding factor to the related specialised books, rather than one that makes these other sources of knowledge redundant.

-It is our sincere hope this book serves its purpose.
+It is our sincere wish that this book serves its purpose.